 Tourism products being intangible need physical pieces of evidence to create tangibility.
 Examining all the criteria which create a positive moment of truth is essential so that the right combination of physical pieces of evidence can be presented.
 For tour operators, physical pieces of evidence include printed brochures, reasonably decorated air-conditioned sales offices which show pictures of different famous destinations and tours under operations.
 Surroundings are usually designed in such a way that they reinforce the product's positioning in the market.
-E.g. staff at the front desk in a five-star property, which focuses on business travellers, may wear a formal of view is more important, the "7P" might better be described as "7C" of marketing as under-
+E.g. staff at the front desk in a five-star property, which focuses on business travellers, may wear a formal business suit while in the same city front office staff of a five-star heritage hotel may wear a local traditional dress.
+Communication should also reinforce the positioning.
+E.g. Chicky may be an extremely effective mascot for KFC but it does not do the same for Six Senses Resorts and Spas.
+Some authors argue that there is an eighth "P" also but marketers may say that they include packaging as just one of many product decisions.
+Some authors argue that the "7P" of marketing depicts the seller's view of the marketing.
+As per them in today's time customer relationship the customer's point of view is more important, the "7P" might better be described as "7C" of marketing as under-